ZeitOnline/briefkasten/deployment/freebsd/README.rst

 	- local_theme_path
 	- theme_name

 Look inside the file for details, it should be self explanatory.

+TODO: make network device, default router and nameserver (/etc/resolv.conf) instead of requiring a hand-made, custom rc.conf in setup/vm-master

 SSH public key